vishnuvvaradhan/Full-Stack-Chatbot-Application-Vector-DB-Integration-for-Enhanced-Prompts/README.md

 - Engineered an automated web scraper to collect e-commerce data, integrating with a Pinecone vector database for efficient data storage and retrieval.

-- Implemented advanced retrieval algorithms using NLP and vector embeddings, significantly enhancing the chatbot's accuracy in providing hyper-relevant responses using prompt contextualization with Open AI’s ChatGPT LLM API.
+- Implemented advanced retrieval algorithms using NLP and vector embeddings (used semantic search), significantly enhancing the chatbot's accuracy in providing hyper-relevant responses using prompt contextualization with Open AI’s ChatGPT LLM API.

 - Deployed scraper on AWS Lambda for automated, periodic updates